Can You Sue if a Person Was Drunk Driving a Boat in Florida?

 Many injuries suffered in a drunk boating accident are temporarily or permanently debilitating.
 If you are out of work for weeks, or unable to return at all, you could recover your past and future lost income.
 Our office will work with your employer and financial experts to determine exactly how much income you will have lost due to your injury.

 Calculating your financial losses is typically a straightforward process.
 However, if you are injured in a boating accident, you are also entitled to recover for the pain and suffering you endured.
 Noneconomic damages are challenging to quantify but include a wide range of possible injuries.
 For example, a victim in a boating accident could recover for their loss of sleep, anxiety, or fear of the water.
 Additionally, the physical pain associated with an injury will vary from person to person.
 Our office will work with you, your family, friends, and medical professionals to calculate a justifiable amount for your pain and suffering.

 Call Our Boat Accident Injury Lawyer if a Drunk Operator Harmed You

 Boating is fun and relaxing.
 Because of the fantastic weather and thousands of miles of scenic waterways that Florida offers, it has more boaters than just about any other state.
 However, when people are reckless and operate their boats while under the influence of alcohol, accidents occur.
 In many cases, these accidents result in severe or deadly injuries.
 Our Dania Beach boat accident attorney is committed to holding irresponsible boat operators accountable for the harm they cause.
-If you or a loved one was injured in a boating accident, call Rivkind Margulies & Rivkind, P.A. at (305) 204-5369 to schedule a free consultation.
+If you or a loved one was injured in a boating accident, call the Florida Yacht accident lawyers at Rivkind Margulies & Rivkind, P.A. at (866) 386-1762 to schedule a free consultation.